sinergitanpabatas15/Dataquiz/log.md

 **Thoughts:** I learnt a lot from this, even it is not finished yet.
 Learnt about Helmet.js and the implementations of unit test and functional tests.

 **Link to work:** [Metric Converter](https://github.com/snowleo208/metric-imp-converter)

+### Day 29: 5 Oct 2018

+**Today's Progress**: Add more unit tests on metric converter.

+### Day 30: 6 Oct 2018

+**Today's Progress**: Add more images in quiz and start development on mobile and desktop version.

+**Thoughts:**: It is a pain to search for questions and images for the quizzes, but I finished it!
+The quiz part still need some adjustments for desktop versions but most of the functions are done.
+Luckily it is a simple quiz only.